 Remember, the freight brokers themselves won’t be taking possession of your freight.
 They’re finding carriers for your freight as a third-party.
 That means you need to trust your freight broker’s judgment to choose a reliable, safe carrier.

 When you’re evaluating freight broker companies, ask them how they choose their partner carriers.
 You want to make sure they’re checking for safety first, as well as quality and speed.

-If you’re looking for a freight broker that can move your freight on time, with virtually no risk of damage – look to Flock Freight, the only broker in the industry that can move your LTL freight via FTL service.
-When you select FlockDirect, your shipment will move on a single truck to its final destination, eliminating damage, late delivery, and accessorial fees.
+If you’re looking for a freight broker that can move your freight on time, with virtually no risk of damage, look to Flock Freight, the only broker in the industry that can move your LTL freight via STL service.
+When you select FlockDirect, our shared truckload service, your shipment will move on a single truck to its final destination, eliminating damage, late delivery, and accessorial fees.